DwainDRobinson/Ethylene/README.md

 # Ethylene
-Service for all interactions for managing all interactions with The Booth applications (Booth Manager)
+Service for all interactions for managing all interactions with The Booth web and mobile applications (Booth Manager)